huilinghe19/sardana_practise/README.md

 # Problem after replacing huiling@dide17 as oil@dide17 on 21.07.2020.
 Green oil is old huiling account.
 White oil is new oil account.

 After the Buster version update and switch user from huiling@dide17 to oil@dide17.
-Something is the same, something not.
+Something is the same, something not. per ssh oil@dide17 or ssh huiling@dide17 is not the same.
+If I want something, I must use ssh huiling@dide17, although the displayed account is green oil. scp function through these accounts is not the same.

 Actually I am always using the old huiling(green oil) account.
 Sardana works just in this account.